History of the University of Tehran

-The history of the University of Tehran goes back to the days of Dar ul-Funun and the Qajar dynasty.
-The modern university as it is today was formally established in 1934.
+The history of the University of Tehran goes back to the days of Dar ul-Funun and the Qajar era.
+The modern university as it is today was formally established in 1934 during the Pahlavi era.

 Foundations

 Most faculties of the University of Tehran were created by integrating already existing higher education institutions such as Dar al-Funun.

 The "Faculty of Medicine" for example, was particularly the successor to the Dar al-Funun Department of Medicine, established in 1851, which had become the School of Medicine (Madreseh-ye tebb) in 1919.
 Charles Oberling, a well-known French pathologist, was appointed as dean of the faculty in 1939.
 Oberling was instrumental in bringing the hospitals of Tehran under the direct control of the Faculty of Medicine of the university.

 The "Faculty of Agriculture" as another example, was founded on the basis of three previously established schools.
-The first was the Mozaffar School of Agronomy (the first modern agricultural school in Persia) which was itself founded in 1900 under the direction of a Belgian agricultural expert named Dascher.
+The first was the Mozaffar School of Agronomy (the first modern agricultural school in Iran) which was itself founded in 1900 under the direction of a Belgian agricultural expert named Dascher.
 The second was the Farmers School of Karaj, which was founded in 1918 under the direction of an Austrian by the name of Hans Schricker.
 The third was the School of Agronomy and Rural Industries (Madreseh-ye alee-e felahat va sanāye'-e rustāee).

 The "Faculty of Fine Arts and Architecture" was founded by absorbing the School of Applied Arts and Crafts (Madreseh-ye sanāye' va honar), which had been founded by the famous painter Kamal-ol-molk, with the School of Architecture (Madreseh-ye alee-e me'mari).
 The first director of the college (or Honarkadeh as it came to be called) was Andre Godard, the French archaeologist and architect.
 The college was closely modeled on the French École des Beaux-Arts.

 The "Faculty of Law and Political Science" was founded with the merger of the Tehran School of Political Sciences (Madreseh-ye olum-e siyasi) which itself had been founded in 1899, with the School of Law (Madreseh-ye alee-e hoquq), which had been established in 1918.
 Adolphe Perney (a French advisor of the Ministry) was appointed as dean, and the faculty was directed by a cadre of capable Iranian and Western academics such as Dehkhoda, Gild Brand (from Russia), Sayyed Mohammad Taddayon (a Minister), Julian Lafin (a Frenchman), and Mirza Javad Khan Ameri, among many others.

 Formal establishment

-The first official step for the establishment of Tehran University occurred on March 31, 1931, when Minister of Court Abdolhossein Teymourtash wrote Issa Sadiq who was completing his doctoral dissertation at Columbia University in New York to inquire as to requirements for the establishment of a university in Tehran.
-Sadiq considered the letter an invitation to outline a comprehensive scheme for the establishment of a university.
+The first official step for the establishment of Tehran University occurred on 31 March 1931, when Minister of Court Abdolhossein Teymourtash wrote Isa Sedigh who was completing his doctoral dissertation at Columbia University in New York to inquire as to requirements for the establishment of a university in Tehran.
+Sedigh considered the letter an invitation to outline a comprehensive scheme for the establishment of a university.

 In January 1933, during the cabinet meeting, the subject was brought up.
 Ali Asghar Hekmat, the acting minister of the Ministry of Education stated the following words there: